About Firoozeh Dumas

 Orange County Reads One Book (California) selected Funny in Farsi for Community Reads 2004, the City of Whittier (California) in 2005, Cape Ann, (Massachusetts)) in 2006, Palo Alto and Berkeley (California) in 2006, and Dayton, (Ohio), Lamorinda, (California) Wood Dale, Ithasca and Bensensille,(Illinois) in 2008, Brentwood (California) in 2009 and in 2010, Concord (New Hampshire) selected both Funny in Farsi and Laughing without an Accent.
 Funny in Farsi is now on the California Recommended Reading List and is used in many junior high, high schools and universities across the country.
 You may have also heard Firoozeh’s commentaries on NPR or read her pieces in the NY Times, LA Times, Wall Street Journal, Good Housekeeping, Gourmet, SF Chronicle or Lifetime Magazine.

-For the past seven years, Firoozeh has traveled internationally reminding us that our commonalities far outweigh our differences…and doing so with humor.
+For the past eleven years, Firoozeh has traveled internationally reminding us that our commonalities far outweigh our differences…and doing so with humor.
 She has spoken in conferences, schools, universities, churches, Jewish Temples and Islamic centers.
 Everywhere she has gone, audiences have embraced her message of shared humanity and invited her back for more.